 Shannon Howes, Director, Leadership Development & Second Year Experience

 After earning her masters degree in the College Student Personnel program at Bowling Green State University, Shannon Howes worked as residence director, then as the assistant director for a student leadership development department at a large, private university in Chicago.
-Shannon began working at Loyola University Chicago in July, 2010, and loves serving as the director for Leadership Development and Second Year Initiatives.
-Shannon is a student in LUC's Higher Education doctoral program, and has served as a member of the Multi-Institutional Study of Leadership research team.
+Shannon began working at Loyola University Chicago in July, 2010, and loves serving as the director for Leadership Development and Second Year Experience.
+Shannon is a student in LUC's Higher Education doctoral program, and has also served as a member of the Multi-Institutional Study of Leadership research team.
 Shannon has a fabulous partner and 2 wonderful children.
 As director, Shannon focuses on strategic planning for the area, program development, and assessment.
-The programs with which Shannon works most directly are the Leadership for Social Change Learning Community, the LEAD for Change retreats, and The People's Institute retreat.
+The programs with which Shannon works most directly are the Leadership for Social Change Learning Community, the LEAD for Change program, and The People's Institute.

 Moira Phippen, Graduate Assistant, Leadership Development & Second Year Experience

 Moira earned her B.A. in Economics at DePaul University here in Chicago.
 During her time in undergrad, Moira took on numerous leadership positions with her university's Office of Diversity Education, Center for Intercultural Programs, Student Leadership Institute, and New Student and Family Engagement office.
 After graduating, Moira also worked with her university's Residential Life department and several other universities on numerous assessment related projects.
 As the Graduate Assistant for Leadership Development and Second Year Experience, Moira supervises the Second Year Ambassadors and is highly involved in many of the programs and assessment across the office.
 Moira is also a student in the Loyola Higher Education Master's program, but when she is not busy with these pieces, she also finds time to read comic books and play fetch with her cat.